noccer/Toy-Robot-Test-Ruby/README.md

 - By veering away from the brief, I managed to create a far better User Experience and
 - I learned new ways to deal with Exceptions and how to deal with them.
 - I like the code I wrote to inform the user that they must install a gem to use the program.
-- I also like the code I wrote to prevent the user using CTRL + C exiting the program.
+- I also like the code I wrote to prevent the user using `CTRL + C` to exit the program.
 - As of 17/08/2016 I can't seem to break the program once it's running.
 Please let me know if you manage to do so!

 ## Things I can improve on: